al-habibi-1107/Adrishta-Hackathon-Template/README.md

   - checks if the voter is on the voters' list( given by the admin ).

-  - checks if the user has already voted (by checking against the database for a parameter 'isVoted' which sets to 'yes' once the user has voted and cannot be tampered with again, also the voter count helps to cross-check if a faulty vote has come to       notice)
+  - checks if the user has already voted (by checking against the database for a parameter for the mailID , once the voter has voted , his id gets removed from the array. )
-  - if no errors or problems occur, the 'isVoted' parameter is set 'yes'.
+  - The value of the vote is also taken and incremented keeping the count of the votes.
 - Once the link is on for 45mins(can be extended), the result of the poll is reflected on the admin page.

 #### Architecture Diagram